Illinois Rural Community Care Organization

 - Results: The newly formed ACO is one of the first statewide ACOs to establish local care coordination programs that encompass hospital, clinic and practice settings.

-The newly-formed ACO is a collaborative effort of rural hospitals, clinics, physicians and other providers who recognized healthcare and social services are best integrated at the local level.
-IRCCO is comprised of more than 230 medical providers serving a rural population of 350,000.
-Through its Medicare Shared Savings Program, IRCCO serves more than 20,000 Medicare beneficiaries.
+The newly-formed ACO is a collaborative effort of rural hospitals, clinics, physicians and other providers who recognized healthcare and social services is best integrated at the local level.
+Comprised of more than 230 medical providers, IRCCO serves a rural population of 350,000, and through its Medicare Shared Savings Program, IRCCO serves more than 20,000 Medicare beneficiaries.